-Tesla's Model 3 sedan is the most affordable model offered by the electric-focused company, with a price that starts at $35,000 before tax incentives.
-However, early versions that are typically equipped are around $50,000.
-The cars with the long-range battery can go 310 miles.
-Standard battery versions have an EPA-rated 220-mile range.
-Tesla promises AWD models will arrive in late 2018.
-The long range battery takes 12 hours to charge on a 32-amp 240-volt connector.
+Tesla's Model 3 sedan is the most affordable model offered by the electric-focused company, with a price that currently starts at $49,000.
+The Model 3 Long-Range can go 310 miles on a charge in our measurement.
+It takes 12 hours to charge on a 32-amp 240-volt connector.
 The acceleration is swift and its handling is remarkably agile.
 The interior is uncluttered and nicely finished, and the front seats are comfortable.
-In addition, the ride is very stiff and choppy, and the rear seat sits uncomfortably low.
+However, the ride is very stiff and choppy, and the rear seat sits uncomfortably low.
 The controls are very distracting, since many simple tasks, such as adjusting the mirrors, require spending time interacting with the large touch screen.
 The Autopilot suite of driver-assistance features can maintain the car's speed and keep it in its lane, but it isn't designed to react to all driving conditions, so drivers must remain constantly engaged.
+Standard battery versions slated for the future will have an EPA-rated 220-mile range.
+An All-Wheel-Drive version is also available.

 All Ratings & Reliability